anhnguyen6535/Purrfect/specs.md

 ## Features
 1. Purring
 2. Vibrating
-3. Touch detection: using IR or Ultrasonic
+3. [DONE] Touch detection: using IR or Ultrasonic
 4. Movement on Wheels: by a remote controller
-5. Eyes Show Different Emotions
+5. [DONE] Eyes Show Different Emotions
-6. RGB light on top of the cat with color changes based on signals
+6. [DONE] RGB light on top of the cat with color changes based on signals

 ## Steps
 1. Purring